xarray-contrib/xarray-simlab/doc/create_model.rst

             custom_dependencies={'in':'inout'},
             strict_order_check=True)

 and raises an error whenever a strict order cannot be determined.
 When multiple processes update a variable, they should be in a linear order.
 Furthermore, all processes that use that variable (``in``) should either be before all ``inout`` processes, strictly in between two ``inout`` processes, or after the last ``inout`` process.
-Additional dependencies are also allowed.
+Additional interdependencies are also allowed.

 **Checking processes that update a variable**